Suffolk County Child Support Attorneys

 Engaging in the child support process can be complex and emotionally taxing.
 At Kuhn & Sandler, PLLC, we believe that awareness empowers.
 By understanding the procedural steps involved, you can make well-informed decisions for you and your child.

-Here, we outline the essential steps in the child support process in New York:
+The following steps outline the essential child support process in New York:

-- Filing a Petition: Initiate the process by filing a child support petition with the court, which should highlight the child's financial needs alongside both parents' incomes.
+- Filing a Petition: Begin by filing a child support petition with the court.
+The petition should clearly detail your child's financial needs as well as both parents' incomes.

-- Determining Support Amount: Using New York's Child Support Standards Act, the court calculates the support amount based on parental income and the child's needs.
+- Calculate Support: Using the New York Child Support Standards Act, the court determines the amount owed, taking into account both parents' income and the child's needs.

 Child Support Modification Process in Suffolk County